davide-casiraghi/bootstrap-accordion-integrator/README.md

 - /public/vendor/bootstrap-accordion-integrator/images/

 ### Load the JS file
-In your app.js file you can require the accordion.js file before the Vue class get instanciated:
+In your app.js file you can require the accordion.js file before the Vue object get instanciated:

 ```
 require('./bootstrap');